Qunzh/CAN_GridCell_Model/README.md

 ### Significance of Model
 Biologically realistically, this model suceessfully captures the property which orientation selectivity doesn't change with the level contrast as observed in experiment.

-Dyanmically, this model also demonstrates how interaction between specific recurrent excitation and recurrent inhibition could possibly leads to 3 different dynamical regimes in V1:
+Dyanmically, this model also demonstrates how interaction between specific recurrent excitation and recurrent inhibition could possibly leads to 3 different dynamical regimes in V1:  Homogeneous State, Marginal State and Amplitude Instability State.

 ## Background
 ### Structure of Visual Pathway